aidgncom/beat/README.md

 Traditional data formats, including JSON, are like dots.
 They're great for organizing and separating individual events, but understanding what story they tell requires parsing and interpretation.

 BEAT is like a line.
-It captures the same data as JSON, but because user journey flows like music, the story becomes clear right away.
+It captures the same data as JSON, but because the user journey flows like music, the story becomes clear right away.

 BEAT expresses its semantic states using only Printable ASCII (0x20 to 0x7E) tokens that pass smoothly through compute and security layers.
 No separate encoding or decoding is required, and because it's small enough to live in native storage, real-time analysis runs without delay across most environments.